-The Federal Writers’ Project (1935-1939) – The Federal Writers’ Project (FWP) was a United States federal government project to fund written work and support writers during the Great Depression.
-It was part of the Works Progress Administration, a New Deal program, established on July 27, 1935.
+The Federal Writers’ Project (FWP) was a United States federal government project to fund written work and support writers during the Great Depression.
+It was part of the Works Progress Administration, a New Deal program established on July 27, 1935.

-The plight of the unemployed writer, and anyone who could qualify as a writer such as a lawyer, a teacher, or a librarian, during the early years of the Depression, was of concern not only to the Roosevelt Administration, but also to writers’ organizations and persons of liberal and academic persuasions.
-It was felt, generally, that the New Deal could come up with more appropriate work situations for this group other than blue collar jobs on construction projects.
+The plight of the unemployed writer, and anyone who could qualify as a writer such as a lawyer, a teacher, or a librarian, during the early years of the Depression, was of concern not only to the Roosevelt Administration but also to writers’ organizations and persons of liberal and academic persuasions.
+Generally, it was felt that the New Deal could come up with more appropriate work situations for this group other than blue-collar jobs on construction projects.

 The outcome was a project for all the “arts,” which was called Federal One.
 Part of President Roosevelt’s Second New Deal, Federal One was divided into five specialties – writers, historical records, theater, music, and art.
-Each program was headed by professionals in the field.
+Professionals in the field headed each program.

 The most well-known of these publications were the 48 state guides to America known as the American Guide Series.
-These books contained detailed histories of each state with descriptions of every city and town; as well as state’s history and culture, automobile tours of important attractions, and a portfolio of photographs.
+These books contained detailed histories of each state with descriptions of every city and town and the state’s history and culture, automobile tours of important attractions, and a portfolio of photographs.

-Though the project produced useful work in the many oral histories collected from residents throughout the United States, it had its critics from the beginning, with many saying it was the federal government’s attempt to “democratize American culture.”
+Though the project produced useful work in the many oral histories collected from residents throughout the United States, it had its critics from the beginning, with many saying the federal government attempted to “democratize American culture.”
 Though most works were apolitical, this was not always the case, as writers who supported political themes sometimes voiced their positions in their writings.
-This led some state legislatures to strongly oppose some projects and in a few states the American Guide Series books were printed only minimally.
+This led some state legislatures to oppose some projects strongly, and in a few states, the American Guide Series books were printed only minimally.

-In documenting the common people, a number of books emerged from writers on the project including Jack Conroy’s The Disinherited and John Steinbeck’s enduring classic The Grapes of Wrath.
+In documenting the common people, several books emerged from writers on the project, including Jack Conroy’s The Disinherited and John Steinbeck’s enduring classic The Grapes of Wrath.

-To see many of the writings of the FWP, see here: Manuscript Division, Library of Congress
+To see many of the writings of the FWP, go here: Digital Collections, Library of Congress.